NetApp-openstack-dev/openstack-docs/source/cinder/deployment_choice/section_construct-mappings.rst

-Theory of Operations: Mapping NetApp to OpenStack terminology
+Theory of Operation: Mapping NetApp to OpenStack Terminology
 =============================================================

 Cinder Backends and Storage Virtual Machines